 In a city with so much to do, a little guidance is always appreciated.
-Leah shows us her favourite go-to spots in the English capital.
+Leah shows us her favourite go-to spots in the British capital.

 Leah, Creative Copywriter